opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

     note
         **optional**
         A note describing the origin of the title.

-other_identifiers
-    A list of objects representing alternate identifiers for the bill.

-    Also note that this is to refer to bills that have multiple names, such as in Tennessee where bills are given a House and Senate number but have shared history.
-In states where there are two related bills with distinct parallel histories, a second Bill object should be created and the ``related_bill`` property (described below) should be used.

-    identifier
-        The alternate identifier (e.g. HB 7)

-    note
-        **optional**
-        A note describing the reason for the alternate name.

-    scheme
-        **optional**
-        If the identifier belongs to a 3rd-party site (such as OpenStates.org assigned bill ids) it must provide a scheme, scheme should be omitted if it is an identifier from the primary source.

-versions
-    All versions of the document.

-    note
-        Note describing the version
-    date
-        The date the version was published in YYYY-MM-DD format (partial dates are acceptable). links
-        Links to 'available forms' of the version.
-Each version can be available in multiple forms such as PDF and HTML.
-(For those familiar with DCAT this is the same as the ``Distribution`` class.)
-        Has the following properties:

-        url
-            URL of the link.
-        media_type
-            The `media type <http://en.wikipedia.org/wiki/Internet_media_type>`_ of the link.

-    text
-        Full text of the document

 created_at
     Time that this object was created at in the system, not to be confused with the date of